rehkad/Goobla/docs/audit.md

 ### Profiling Endpoints Enabled by Default

-The server exposes Go's `pprof` handlers by default when `GOOBLA_PPROF` is unset or set to `on`.
-This happens in the server startup logic:
+The server previously exposed Go's `pprof` handlers by default when `GOOBLA_PPROF` was unset or set to `on`.
+This has since been changed so profiling is disabled unless explicitly enabled.
+The original code looked like this:

 ```go
 pprofAddr := strings.ToLower(envconfig.PprofAddr())